Juan de Salcedo

-Juan de Salcedo (/es/; 1549 – 11 March 1576) was a Spanish conquistador.
-He was the grandson of Spanish general Miguel López de Legazpi.
+Juan de Salcedo (/es/; 1549 – 11 March 1576) was a Novohispano conquistador.
+He was the nephew of Spanish general Miguel López de Legazpi, though some records say grandson.
 Salcedo was one of the soldiers who accompanied the Spanish conquest to the Philippines in 1565.
+Renowned by his feats and strategic skills, American historian William Scott called Salcedo, "the last of the Conquistadores."

+Biography

 He joined the Spanish military in 1564 at age 15, on their voyage of exploration to the East Indies and the Pacific, in search of rich resources such as gold and spice, and to find a passage to the islands were the previous Spanish expeditions led by Ferdinand Magellan had landed in 1521, and Ruy López de Villalobos in 1543.

+Conquest of the Philippines

 In 1567, at age 18, Salcedo the youngest soldier in the Spanish infantry, led an army of about 300 Spanish and Mexican soldiers (Filipino and Spanish historian, Carlos Quirino estimated that over half of the expedition members where Mexicans of various mixed ethnicities, mainly Criollo, Mestizo and Indio, with the remaining being Spaniards from Spain) and 600 Visayan allies along with Martín de Goiti for their conquest of Manila (then under the Islamic occupation by the Sultanate of Brunei).

 There they fought a number of battles against the natives and their leaders, mainly against the chieftain Rajah Tarik Sulayman (a name derived from Arabic طارق بن زياد "Tāriq"), Islamic settlements in Philippines were abundant before and during the Mexican-Spanish conquest.
-The Spanish soldiers, together with their native Filipino allies coalesced in 1570 and 1571, to attack the native tribes and the Islamic settlements in the island of Luzon, in order to take control of their lands.
+The Spanish soldiers coalesced in 1570 and 1571, to attack the native tribes and the Islamic settlements in the island of Luzon, in order to take control of their lands.